 Articles should demonstrate depth of research and are evaluated based on impact/innovation, scientific analysis and methodology.
 Submissions concerning a single jurisdiction are not accepted, unless the submission demonstrates equal or similar application to other jurisdictions, or is of clear relevance to an international audience.

-Submitted articles will undergo an editorial review to determine if they should enter into the review process, which includes both an internal review and a double-blind external peer review.
-Manuscripts should preferably be no longer than 28,000 words.
+Manuscripts passing editorial view, including any further internal review, are subjected to double-blind peer review by at least two external peer reviewers.
+Manuscripts should preferably be no longer than 22,000 words.